GULPF/systimes/README.md

 Compatibility with the times module
 -----------------------
 ``systimes`` exposes a very similiar API for ``SysTime`` as the ``times`` module does for ``DateTime``.
 Notable differences are listed in the table below.
-Note that the ``systimes`` module doesn't cause any conflict or ambiguities with the ``times`` modules, so importing both from the same module is a good idea.

 | DateTime                 | SysTime                         |
 |--------------------------|---------------------------------|